Pokémon Go: 2016

-Pokémon Go rapidly rose the American iOS App Store's "Top Grossing" and "Free" charts.
-The game has become the fastest game to top the App Store and Google Play, beating Clash Royale, and it became the most downloaded app on the App Store of any app in their first week.
-Within two days of release, it was installed on more than 5% of Android devices in the United States, according to SimilarWeb, According to Sensor Tower, the game was downloaded more than 10 million times within a week of release, becoming the fastest such app to do so, and reached 15 million global downloads by July 13.
-According to SurveyMonkey the game became the most active mobile game in the United States ever with 21 million active users on July 12, eclipsing Candy Crush Saga's peak of 20 million.
+Pokémon Go rapidly rose to the American iOS App Store's "Top Grossing" and "Free" charts.
+It has become the fastest game to top the App Store and Google Play, beating Clash Royale, and it became the most downloaded app on the App Store of any application in the first week.
+Within two days of release, it was installed on more than 5 percent of Android devices in the United States, according to SimilarWeb, According to Sensor Tower, the game was downloaded more than 10 million times within the first week of being released, becoming the fastest app to ever do so, and reached 15 million global downloads by July 13.
+According to SurveyMonkey the game became the most active mobile game in the United States all of time with 21 million active users on July 12, eclipsing Candy Crush Saga's peak of 20 million.
 By July 15, approximately 1.3 million people were playing the game in the Netherlands, despite the app not being officially released in the country at the time.
 On the day of release in Japan, more than 10 million people downloaded the game, including 1.3 million in the first three hours.
 By July 31, the game exceeded 100 million downloads worldwide, according to App Annie and Sensor Tower.
 On August 8, Pokémon Go reached the milestone of over 100 million downloads on Google Play alone after barely 33 days on the market.